xangelix/ez-nn/README.md

 ## Upcoming Features (higher importance closer to the top)
 * Lots of commenting and documentation
+* Troubleshooting guide
-* Full users guide and documentation
+* "Behind the scenes" documentation
 * Code shortening and increased efficiency
 * Cleanup confusing mix of classes and ids
+* TensorBoard Guide
+* Support for .png images
 * Possible stopping of TensorBoard inside the application

 ## Known Issues